 All students will be evaluated on their performance in the program at the end of the semester in foundational MFT courses.
 These courses specifically include: MFT: Theory and Techniques, MFT Professional Ethics and Identity, Systems Theory, MFT Assessment Methods and Treatment Issues, Marital Therapy, and Techniques in MFT.
-After each completion, the Student Performance Evaluation will be added to the Students' Academic File.
 If a student receives a 1 or 2 on their Student Performance Evaluation, the Student Remediation Procedures will be triggered.